MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 ````

 First, we checked if the foo header is present, otherwise we return an object of type WasmAccessValidatorError.
 In the other case, we continue by checking its value.
-In this example, we have used four types, already declared for you in the types.rs file:
+In this example, we have used three types, already declared for you in the types.rs file:
 `WasmAccessValidatorResponse`, `WasmAccessValidatorError` and `WasmAccessValidatorContext`.

 At this time, the content of your lib.rs file should be: